-It's all too easy to move on to the next project once your work for a client is signed, sealed and delivered, but a telephone call enquiring as to the success of your last project will demonstrate your interest and ongoin gcommitment to your client.
+It's all too easy to move on to the next project once your work for a client is signed, sealed and delivered.
+However, a telephone call inquiring as to the success of your last project will demonstrate your interest and ongoing commitment to your client.
 Does the website need adapting/updating/maintaining?
 Has the PR opened up new opportunities that need to be acted upon?
-Throughout Freelance UK we always say that you should maintain a simple database of client contact details and a record of each project, and any other relevant information that will help you build a better working relationship.
-You can schedule dates and notes to help you be more creative and relevant with what you put in that message.
+Throughout Freelance UK we always say that you should maintain a simple database of client contact details and a record of each project.
+You might also want to keep any other relevant information that will help you build a better working relationship.
+You can schedule dates and notes to help you be more creative and relevant to what you put in that message.

 Keeping in touch

-Knowing the dates of forthcoming events for your client gives you the opportunity to drop them a 'Good luck' email; a card at the end of the year thanking them for their continued support throughout the year; a thank you letter after project completion; postcards thanking clients for their payment; client newsletters where you link to your latest portfolio.
+Knowing the dates of forthcoming events for your client gives you the opportunity to drop them a 'Good luck' email, a card at the end of the year thanking them for their continued support throughout the year, a thank you letter after project completion, postcards thanking clients for their payment or client newsletters where you link to your latest portfolio.
 Perhaps send them a link to an article they might find of interest.
 A telephone call to see if there's anything you can be helping them with twice a year will go much further than an email when keeping you fresh in a client's busy mind too.

 The above communication should contribute to building a lasting, profitable relationship with your clients.